Create a Print-Rich Environment with Labels that Promote Literacy

 Since my family’s main language is English, and everything we own already has factory labels in English, I don’t bother writing the English words.

-Here are examples of various different bottles labeled in simplified Chinese with a black Sharpie marker.
+Here are examples of bottles labeled in simplified Chinese with a black Sharpie marker.
 In the image below, the Chinese characters are more noticeable than the English words.

 Chinese labels for learning how to read Chinese - print-rich environment